 It may seem very technical but the amount of compensation you receive could be drastically different if your accident involves a forklift or other ‘vehicle’ at work.
-Partner and Law Society Accredited Specialist in Compensation Law, Jeremy Roche discusses this issue.
+Partner and Law Society Accredited Specialist in Personal Injury Law, Jeremy Roche discusses this issue.

 Our client underwent a series of investigations and treatments which ultimately culminated in her undergoing a C4/C5 total disc replacement and C5/C6 and C6/C7 fusions (i.e. discs in her cervical spine or neck).
 The injury had a devastating impact on our client’s work and rendered her permanently unfit for the career that she had chosen in horticulture.
 As a result of the physical injury our client also suffered from reactive depression as well as debilitating pain in the post operative recovery phase.